 The Department employs an interdisciplinary approach to problem solving in the interior architectural environment.
-The curriculum is comprehensive and includes residential, commercial and institutional design studios; history of art, architecture, and interior design; a design sequence that incorporates spatial experience, human factors, Sustainable Design, Universal Design, and business principles; with an integral internship component and service learning opportunities.
-The Internship Program in Interior Design prepares students to meet the challenges of an emerging field and see firsthand the integrated components that form the interior environment.
+The curriculum presents history of art, architecture, and interior design; a design sequence that incorporates human experience and factors, techtonics, sustainability, Universal Design, and business principles; with an integral internship component.
+The Internship Program in Interior Design prepares students to meet the challenges of an emerging field and see first hand the integrated components that form the interior environment.
 Use of technology is essential to the program.

-Students in the Department can join the ECID (Endicott College Interior Designers), an active student organization that is affiliated with the American Society of Interior Designers (ASID) and International Interior Design Association (IIDA) allowing a direct connection to the professional design community.
+Students in the Department can join the IIDA (International Interior Design Association) Student Chapter at Endicott College, allowing a direct connection to the professional design community.

 Graduates of the baccalaureate program are qualified to join the Interior Design profession and undertake diverse project types.
-Upon completion of a two-year employment, graduates are eligible to sit for the National Council for Interior Design Qualification (NCIDQ) Exam to achieve Interior Design Certification recognized in 28 states in the U.S.
+Upon completion of a two-year employment, graduates are eligible to sit for the National Council for Interior Design Qualification (NCIDQ) Exam to achieve Interior Design Certification recognized in 22 U.S. states.